Age-Defying Face Recognition with Transformer-Enhanced Loss: Literature Review

-There is also no shortage of novel loss algorithms, particularly for face data, also known as metric learning loss ($L_{\textbf{ML}}$).
-We mention the ones that we use below.
-Face recognition, which is a metrics learning problem, shifted from softmax loss\cite{center_loss, NoisySoftmax, DeepFace2} the loss into an angular paradigm and proper angular softmax loss function in a variety of forms.
-The authors \cite{NormFace, LMSoftmax, AMSoftmax, L2EmbedFace, DeepFace} proposed weight and then embedding normalization to distribute the embedding into angular space.
+Face recognition, which is a metric learning problem, shifted from softmax loss\cite{center_loss, NoisySoftmax, DeepFace2} into an angular paradigm and proper angular softmax loss function in a variety of forms.
+The authors \cite{NormFace, LMSoftmax, AMSoftmax, L2EmbedFace} proposed weight and embedding normalization to distribute the embedding into angular space.
 Incorporating margin in slightly different manners in cosine space \cite{cosface} or in theta space \cite{arcface, sface1} presented better results to the vision community.
-Many researchers performed various experiments on margin \cite{Unifying_Margin, uniface} and then came up with an idea of soft and hard margin \cite{CurricularFace} and then proposed margin on image quality by \cite{adaface}.